Estonian Refugee Council has launched a multi-purpose cash assistance programme to support Ukrainians affected by the war.

 In the future, the list of requirements for beneficiaries or target regions may be changed and the list of categories expanded.

-The programme is currently carried out with funding from the Estonian Refugee Council, International Rescue Committee, UN OCHA Ukraine Humanitarian Fund, and World Food Programme.
+The programme is currently carried out with funding from the Estonian Refugee Council, International Rescue Committee, UN OCHA Ukraine Humanitarian Fund, and the European Union (ECHO).